Address:Trans’ Organisation, Espace LAMARTINE

 Annecy – Morez : 2h00 – 95km

-If there is one very specific feature that defines who we are it is the “sense of ownership”, the population of an entire region has claimed ownership of La Transjurassienne.
+The “sense of ownership” defines La Transjurassienne, shared by the population of an entire region.
 La Transjurassienne actually belongs to the people of the villages it traverses, to the surrounding communities, and to the political authorities of an entire region; personal and emotional investment is total, and present in all aspects of the organisation as well as in the favour displayed along the track from start to finish.

 – by involving senior volunteers in the organization of our events,